 Potted cacti and succulents will need more water than if planted in the ground.
-Make sure all potted cacti and succulents are planted in pots with drainage holes and in sandy well draining soil.
+Make sure all potted cacti and succulents are planted in pots with drainage holes and sandy, well-draining soil.
 This will help prevent over-watering.
 They should be watered once to twice weekly during the months over 90 degrees Fahrenheit (30 degrees Celsius).
 Make sure soil is allowed to dry out between watering.
-During cooler months reduce watering accordingly.
+During cooler months, reduce watering accordingly.
 Remember, a good rule of thumb is to let the soil dry out between watering.
-In most cases you can correct damage due to under-watering.
+In most cases, you can correct damage due to under-watering.
 Over-watering typically kills the plant!

 - Succulentopedia: Browse succulents by Scientific Name, Common Name, Genus, Family, USDA Hardiness Zone, Origin, or cacti by Genus